 The identification of such names serves introduces the issues and complexities associated with regional, geo-political and historical names.

 The Study Group chose not to formally categorise and analyse historical and possible future country names, given the incredible difficulty and complexity associated with doing so.
 However, the group noted that such names could give rise to potential policy conflicts within the ICANN environment.
-For example, reverting to the example of “Holland”, the study group noted that the term “New Holland” is a historical representation of the island continent of Australia, is the name of a large producer of farming and construction equipment and is also a string that has been applied for as part of the new gTLDs process.
+For example, reverting to the example of “Holland”, the Study Group noted that the term “New Holland” is a historical representation of the island continent of Australia, is the tradename, brandname and business name of a large producer of farming and construction equipment and is also a string that has been applied for as part of the new gTLDs process.
 Once again, the Study Group presents this observation as an illustrative example, and provides no judgment as to the preferred treatment of the string.

 Examples of country / territory name in minority or indigenous languages